 - have or had heart failure.

-- have or have had a condition that affects your nervous system, such as multiple sclerosis or Guillain-Barré syndrome
+- have or have had a condition that affects your nervous system, such as multiple sclerosis or Guillain-Barr syndrome.

 - have a skin problem called psoriasis.

 - have recently received or are scheduled to receive a vaccine.
-People receiving SIMPONI ARIA should not receive live vaccines or treatment with a weakened bacteria (such as BCG for bladder cancer).
-People receiving SIMPONI ARIA can receive non-live vaccines.
+People taking SIMPONI ARIA should not receive live vaccines or treatment with a weakened bacteria (such as BCG for bladder cancer).
+People taking SIMPONI ARIA can receive non-live vaccines.

-- have a baby and you received SIMPONI ARIA during your pregnancy.
+- have a baby and you were using SIMPONI ARIA during your pregnancy.
 Tell your baby's doctor before your baby receives any vaccine.
 Your baby may have an increased chance of getting an infection for up to 6 months after birth.